salama/object-machine/object/parfait/methods.md

 - Name, the name of the function to be called on the *receiver*
 - *receiver* , the object receiving the message
 - arguments, an array object containing the arguments in order.
 Arguments are typed values as described above.
-- return address
-- exceptional return address
+- return addresses (per type and exceptional)
 - Frame object for local and temporary variables

 A Message is the basis for message sending that is the basis of object oriented programming.
 Sending a message involves finding the right Method and calling that.
-So all sending boils down to calling a method.
+So all sending boils down to calling a method, which is what happens when an object "receives" a message.

 #### Calling

 Calling a Method is relatively simple: We acquire a message (see below) and fill in the data, arguments, method name and receiver.
-Then we have to match the arguments types against to find the right MethodSource to call.
+Then we have to match the arguments types against to find the right Code to call.
-On the vm level we use an instruction to call the method.
-At register level this gets resolved to a machine call to the binary code.

-#### Sending

-Sending a message involves a little more than the calling described above, but from a vm instruction level it is actually very similar.
-We gather arguments, message name and receiver.
-But instead of a Call Instruction we issue a Send Instruction.

-The implementation of the send instruction is one of the few that actually happens at the vm level.
-As mentioned, we need to find the function to call, and if we can not find any, we call *method_missing*.
-So we always resolve a Send to a Call.
+In fact, call is just a name for a branch that is meant to return.
+Soml is quite low level, and gives the programmer control over where to return to.
+So the caller, not the callee (as in stack based languages) determines the point of return.
+This feature is the basis of later concurrency features.

 ### Static Message Chain

 An interesting and not immediately obvious consequence of this design is the ease with which it is implemented.
-Specifically all message may be created at runtime and linked into a double linked list.
+Specifically all messages may be created at compile-time and linked into a double linked list.
 The forward link lets us easily make a new message available, and the backward link let's us return the previous state.